-I also need you to just hold me on those days when I’m too tired and too worn out to fight anymore.
+I also need you to hold me on those days when I’m too tired and too worn out to fight anymore.
 But it’s also on those tough days that I really need you to make it known that you are in this fight as well.

-As simple as it sounds, a gentle squeeze of my hand not only let’s me know you are in this with me, but it wakes me up from the trance that I fall into while thinking about all the negative thoughts that will automatically start racing through my mind.
-I wish these reminders didn’t bother me and I didn’t even notice them like you, but I can’t.
+As simple as it sounds, a gentle squeeze of my hand not only lets me know you are in this with me, but it wakes me up from the trance that I fall into while thinking about all the negative thoughts that will automatically start racing through my mind.
+I wish these reminders didn’t bother me, and I didn’t even notice them like you, but I can’t.

-Because when the wind starts blowing and the trees start swaying from side to side, I know that you will still standing tall.
+Because when the wind starts blowing and the trees start swaying from side to side, I know that you will still be standing tall.
 You will still be unshakable.
-And that is what I need even if it drives me crazy.
+And that is what I need, even if it drives me crazy.
 Because on the days I can’t remain solid in my faith and calm during the storms, I need you there.

-I need you there when I am paralyzed with fear and unable to open up my umbrella for protection.
+I need you there when I am paralyzed with fear and unable to open my umbrella for protection.

-I need you there with yours, shielding me from the downpour of this rain, this struggle and this fight to build our family.
+I need you there with yours, shielding me from the downpour of this rain, this struggle, and this fight to build our family.

-And I need you to let me know through your words and even in your silence, that you are there.
+And I need you to let me know through your words and even in your silence that you are there.
 And you are ready.

-I can’t tell you enough how much I love you and how thankful I am that God gave me someone who can, when I can’t.
-You truly are my rock and I wouldn’t want anyone else holding my umbrella but you.
+I can’t tell you enough how much I love you and how thankful I am that God gave me someone who can when I can’t.
+You truly are my rock, and I wouldn’t want anyone else holding my umbrella but you.

-I would love to connect with you on a personal level, so if you liked this post, pass it on.
-Then come find Waiting for Baby Bird on the public Facebook page or join me on Instagram @waitingforbabybird.
-I can’t wait to “meet” you!If you are looking for a faith-based infertility community of other women who just “get it”, then head over to the *PRIVATE* Waiting for Baby Bird Support group for hope + encouragement.
+If you are looking for a faith-based infertility community of other women who “get it,” then head over to the *PRIVATE* Waiting for Baby Bird Support group for hope + encouragement.
 There you will find opportunities to ask for prayer, watch *LIVE* encouragement videos from me, author of “Waiting for Baby Bird,” as well as be able to share your heart with others on the same path, enter into exclusive giveaways, and so much more!
 So what are you waiting for?
 Find us here!